stealth/psc/README.md

 This project - as well as its sister project [crash](https://github.com/stealth/crash) - belongs to my anti-censorship tool-set that allows to setup fully working encrypted shells and TCP/UDP forwarding in hostile censoring environments.
+It is also useful for forensics to dump data from devices via UART or adb when no other means are available.

 [![asciicast](https://asciinema.org/a/383043.svg)](https://asciinema.org/a/383043)
 *DNS lookup and SSH session forwarded across an UART connection to a Pi*